wp-plugins/photo-express-for-google/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.3 =
+* From this version onwards, an SSL connection with the Google Photos API is enforced by default.
+You can change this on the settings page.
+* Caching of Google Photo API result (such as the list of photos in an album) is enabled by default.
+You can change this on the settings page.

 = 0.2 =
 * Photoswipe has been updated to version 4.
 If you are using the internal photoswipe you'll have to add an attribute "image_size" to each peg-image shorttag.
 Otherwise photoswipe won't work.